An organ with a baroque disposition with pipe material by the romanticist Steenkuyl.

 A large part of the pipework comes from the organ of the former Wilhelminakerk in Rotterdam, built in 1900 by D.G.
 Steenkuyl in Amsterdam.
-As a result, new pipes (in matching invoice) were needed for only a few stops.
+As a result, new pipes (matching in sound) were needed for only a few stops.
 However, the front pipes were replaced by new ones.
 For example, Vierdag built an organ with a baroque disposition with pipe material by the romanticist Steenkuyl.
-One could call the contemporary Veen organ the Steenkuyl Vierdag organ.
+One could call the contemporary Veenendaal organ the Steenkuyl Vierdag organ.

 The Steenkuyl organ of the former Wilhelminakerk in Rotterdam was a popular instrument.
 In particular, the well-known Dutch organist Feike Asma has performed numerous concerts and has made various LP recordings of this organ.

 Source pictures: https://www.reliwiki.nl/index.php/Rotterdam,_Persoonsstraat_1_-_Wilhelminakerk_(1898_-_1972)

 (The organist at the picture Wilhelminakerk Rotterdam is Koos Bons)